opendistro/for-elasticsearch-docs/docs/elasticsearch/full-text.md

 ```

-## Simple Query String
+## Simple query string

-Like the query string query, but lets advanced users specify many arguments directly in the query string.
+The simple query string query is like the query string query, but it lets advanced users specify many arguments directly in the query string.
 The query discards any invalid portions of the query string.

 ```json
 GET _search